Why you may want to avoid store credit cards

 Looking for a credit card?

 Major credit cards do offer plenty of benefits for purchases with flexible and convenient purchasing options plus the ability to build a credit history.
-Bank Midwest works with Elan to offer a handful of credit card options for which you can easily apply online.
-Learn more about our Elan credit card line-up.
+We work with Elan to offer a handful of credit card options which Bank Midwest customers can easily apply online.
+Log in to online or mobile banking to learn more about our Elan credit card line-up.

 ‹ Return to the Blog